 Sellers are often offended when buyers lose sight of the big picture and insist that the seller take care of minor defects.
 It’s best to focus on the major issues.

 Make sure you understand what happens if the sellers turn down your requests to repair defects, particularly if you don’t want to lose the house.
-In a popular purchase contract used in California, the seller can’t simply cancel the contract if he has a beef with the buyer.
+You can either go ahead with the purchase or walk away from it.